Arka-Bhowmik/oral_properties/README.md

 Use of source files and data, with or without modification, are permitted.

-1. Please cite the source paper or data source.
+1. Please cite the source paper.
 2. Source paper: Arka Bhowmik, Biswajoy Ghosh, Mousumi Pal, Ranjan Rashmi Paul, Jyotirmoy Chatterjee, Suman Chakraborty, Portable, handheld, and affordable blood perfusion imager for screening of subsurface cancer in resource-limited settings, Proceedings of the National Academy of Sciences, 119, 2022.
 DOI: https://www.pnas.org/doi/abs/10.1073/pnas.2026201119
-3. Data source: A. Bhowmik, J. Chatterjee, and S. Chakraborty, Measured temperature, blood perfusion, metabolic heat generation and thermal conductivity of healthy oral mucosa, OSCC and OSF, 2020 [Online]: https://github.com/Arka-Bhowmik/oral_properties

 Further information can be obtained by writing to Arka Bhowmik (arkabhowmik@yahoo.co.uk).